 - This video blog post about travel meal ideas

 - How to Keep Nutrition On Track When Travelling with Kids

 Say no to plane food

 Have you ever noticed that some people on planes seem to crack open the junk food as soon as the wheels lift off?
 Skip the processed plane food and sugary snacks, and bring along your own food instead.
 Roasted veggies, buddha bowls, hummus and veggies, rice wraps, quinoa or wild rice salads, home baked muffins, energy bites and bars are all great options.
 Animals products such as hard boiled eggs, cooked chicken or fish can work too – just be mindful of how stinky they are!

 Pack helpful supplements

-Digestive supplements can be incredibly helpful to take along with you on your travels.
+Digestive supplements can be incredibly helpful to take along to keep you healthy while travelling.
 Digestive enzymes and bitters will aid with digestion, and probiotics will help keep our gut flora stable and healthy.
-You can also carry some immune-boosters like Vitamin C and Vitamin D, which will keep you system strong when confronted with unfamiliar germs (especially on those airplanes).
+You can also carry some immune-boosters like Vitamin C and Vitamin D, which will keep your system strong when confronted with unfamiliar germs (especially on those airplanes).
 Essential oils such as lavender can help keep you calm and protects the immune system, while lemongrass contains anti-fungal and anti-inflammatory properties.

 Don’t forget to move

-What are your best tips for staying healthy while traveling?
+What are your best tips for staying healthy while travelling?